Best Roofing Software in 2026: CRM, Estimating, and Project Management

 Roofing-Specific Strengths:

-If roofing is photo-intensive (which it is), CompanyCam removes friction from documentation.
+Roofing is photo-intensive.
+CompanyCam removes friction from documentation.
 Crews automatically capture and organize photos without thinking about it.
 Homeowners love the visibility into project progress.
 Insurance adjusters appreciate timestamped, geotagged proof of damage and work.

 Cons: